Where: L’Albir (a.k.a. El Albir or just plain old Albir to its friends), Valencia province, Costa Blanca, Spain.

 Where we stayed

-I also just want to mention two more positive things: first, they were very helpful and efficient when we had to cancel our first booking due to the lockdown.
+Two more positive things to mention: first, they were very helpful and efficient when we had to cancel our first booking due to the lockdown.
 We booked through their website and hadn’t pre-paid but there was no problem with cancelling without fees.
 Secondly, they leave a bottle of wine in your apartment when you arrive, which is a nice touch.
-We still haven’t drunk ours, so I can’t tell you how it tastes, but it’s a nice extra welcome to your holiday.

 For our Easter trip the one bed apartment was approximately 60€ per night.
 For our summer trip it was about 80€ per night.